Welcome to Fruits from Dominican Republic.

 Dominican Cherry

-Cherry plants are also popular for ornamental landscaping due to their profuse spring blooms, and the dark red wood of some species is often used to make exquisite furniture.
+People often favor cherry plants for ornamental landscaping because of their abundant spring blooms.
+They often use the dark red wood from some cherry species to create exquisite furniture.

 Passionfruit